 One of the common operations that you will perform repeatedly is renaming files and folders.
-Most often you will rename files directly from the command line, but you might also want to do it from a shell script.
+Most often you will rename files directly from the command line.
+Sometimes you might also have to do it from within a shell script.
 Well, you could do it with a file manager as well, but what fun is that?

 In Linux, all folders are files as well, or it can be considered as a file in almost all file operations.
-The commands that you use to rename files can also be used to rename folders.
+This means that the commands that you use to rename files can also be used to rename folders.

 mv <options> <source file name> <destination>

 Another command is rename which is much more flexible than the mv command.
 Most modern distros have the rename command installed, other wise you could install it.
 It is widely used to rename similarly named multiple files in one go.
 The general syntax of rename command is

 I will use file names as examples in the rest of this post.
 You can easily replace the file name with a folder name to perform the same operation on the folder as well.

 Rename Files and Folders in the Current Folder